jrom876/UniformSeriesGenerator/README.md

  This Project has several parts:

- 	1. To provide methods for iterating through the interest calculator equations defined below and generate raw data suitable for csv files.
+ 	1. To iterate through the equations defined below and generate raw data suitable for csv files.

  	3. To generate various csv files from the raw data.